varunkumardev/amitmerchant1990.github.io/_posts/2021-08-09-print-media-style-drop-caps-using-only-css.md

 The first character in this paragraph, the letter **"T"**, is called a *drop cap* or an "initial".
 Why?
 Because in a written or published work, an initial or [drop cap](https://en.wikipedia.org/wiki/Initial) is a letter at the beginning of a word, a chapter, or a paragraph that is larger than the rest of the text.

+> With a drop cap, the initial sits within the margins and runs several lines deep into the paragraph, indenting some normal-sized text in these lines.
+This keeps the left and top margins of the paragraph flush.

-Having drop caps in your text adds a nice flavor to the overall aesthetics of your writing layout.
-For instance, on this blog, as you can see I have implemented the drop cap and it kind of adds a flare to the blog's design language.
+Having drop caps in your text can add a nice flavor to the overall aesthetics of your writing layout.
+For instance, on this blog, as you can see I have implemented the drop cap and it kind of adds a flare to the blog's design language and the reader would get the feel of reading an old-world newspaper.

 In this article, we will go over how you can implement drop caps using pure CSS.